FREQUENTLY ASKED QUESTIONS: LASIK SURGERY

 How Does LASIK Surgery Work?

-In this surgery, a thin corneal flap is cut with a motorized blade or another laser (Femto-LASIK / FLASIK).
-The flap is lifted, and the laser ablation is done on the exposed deeper corneal tissue.
-The flap is then closed.
-As the epithelium (outermost layer of the cornea) is not removed, the procedure is largely painless, and any post-operative pain is minimal or negligible.
+Because the epithelium (outermost layer of the cornea) is not removed, the procedure is largely painless, and any post-operative pain is minimal or negligible.

 Is LASIK Surgery Painful?